Carthage offers …

 Biology majors can pursue ScienceWorks, an innovative program offered at Carthage that focuses on developing skills necessary for success in a science-based business.
 The ScienceWorks program offers a minor in Entrepreneurial Students in the Natural Sciences.
 Students complete an internship and coursework that integrates important skills such as written and oral communication, graphics and artwork, business accounting, management, marketing and more.

 Carthage biology students are encouraged to study abroad during the regular terms, summer, and January class sessions.
 The department offers numerous opportunities to study ecology, evolution, and medicine internationally.
 For example, Carthage’s twice yearly medical mission to Nicaragua offers students the opportunity to learn about tropical health issues and perform clinical observation in a rural outpost alongside native physicians.
-Other recent study tours have taken students to learn about the life of places such as Arizona, Hawaii, Costa Rica, Belize, Honduras, and China.
+Other recent study tours have taken students to learn about the life of places such as Arizona, Hawaii, Costa Rica, Belize, Honduras, Singapore, Taiwan, and China.
 Carthage biology students are also competitive for research positions in laboratories abroad and prestigious Fulbright fellowships.

 (Click for enlarged photos)